DataVerse-Africa/Cohort-3.0-Data-Science-Track/Week 4/resources/Doc.md

 # Week 4: Vision & Foundation - Curated Resources

-I've curated a selection of free, accessible resources tailored for your cohort of students working on the Crop Disease Detection System project.
-These focus on beginner to intermediate levels, emphasizing practical tutorials, videos, and articles.
-I've prioritized high-quality sources like official documentation, YouTube videos, and educational platforms.
-For each topic, I've included 4-5 key resources with brief summaries, why they're useful, and direct links.
-Where visuals enhance understanding (e.g., diagrams for complex concepts), I've noted potential image references.

-Resources are organized by day/topic for easy reference.
-At the end, I've added materials for the self-study and deliverable sections.

 ## Monday (Strategist): How AI & CV Improve African Food Security, Healthcare, and Finance

 This topic explores real-world applications of AI and computer vision in African contexts, with a focus on agriculture (relevant to your crop disease project), health, and finance.
 Resources include case studies and reports to inspire strategic thinking.